 Integrate and Track All the Channels

-In the push to integrate online and offline marketing, don’t forget to make sure all your online channels are integrated too.
+In the push of integrating online and offline marketing, don’t forget to make sure all your online channels are integrated too.
 Your eBay sales may not happen on your website, but they need to be integrated with your e-commerce platform and CRM.
 The same is true for your Amazon sales and other marketplaces such as Sears or Wal-Mart.
 It’s important to capture and track all sales, no matter the channel.
 The answer to these lies in proper eCommerce data integration.
 You might also want to connect your ERP, CRM, PIM, warehouse management, and other systems.